 A UE can be provided, by searchSpaceSwitchingTimer-r16, a timer value.
 The UE decrements the timer value by one after each slot in the active DL BWP of the serving cell where the UE monitors PDCCH for detection of DCI format 2_0.

-If a UE is provided by SearchSpaceSwitchTrigger-r16 a location of a search space set switching field for a serving cell in a DCI format 2_0, as described in Clause 11.1.1, and detects the DCI format 2_0 in a slot
+If a UE is provided by SearchSpaceSwitchTrigger-r16 a location of a search space set switching field for a serving cell in a DCI format 2_0, as described in Clause 11.1.1, and in a slot